There are many 64 bit block ciphers, but few have a good security reputation. Use Blowfish.

 Recommendation

 Use Blowfish.
 It’s fast, well-supported, created and analyzed by experienced cryptographers.
+However, it is not secure against timing attacks or other side-channel attacks.

 Alternatively: